Most stories that start off like Elizabeth Smart's do not have happy endings.

 At best, the answers that a family seeks and may even finally get only serve as a form of a closure, an OK to stop looking, to stop hoping.
 A go-ahead to officially start the grieving process.

-But nine months after the 14-year-old was kidnapped on June 5, 2002, from the bedroom she shared with her 9-year-old sister in their family's house in Salt Lake City, Utah, Elizabeth Smart came home.
+But nine months after the 14-year-old was kidnapped on June 5, 2002, from the bedroom she shared with her 9-year-old sister in their family's house in Salt Lake City, Smart came home.

 "I don't know what she's gone through and I'm sure she's been through hell," her dad, Ed Smart, told reporters after his daughter was rescued on March 12, 2003.
 He and wife Lois Smart and their five other children had never given up hope that Elizabeth was still alive.

-With the now 15-year-old Smart back home and her kidnapper, 49-year-old Brian David Mitchell, in custody, that could have been the end of it.
+With Smart, by then 15, back home and her kidnappers, Brian David Mitchell and Wanda Barzee, in custody, that could have been the end of it.
 A few weeks of investigating and tearful interviews, a follow-up here and there for the major milestones, such as when Elizabeth graduated high school, got married, had children of her own.

-The night Elizabeth was taken, nothing seemed amiss in the Smart household.
-She and her sister, Mary Katherine, prepared for bed as usual.
+The night Smart was taken more than 19 years ago, nothing seemed amiss in the Smart household.
+She and her only sister, Mary Katherine, prepared for bed as usual.
 Ed made sure the doors were locked but he didn't put on the alarm because sometimes the kids would set it off if they got up and moved around the house.
 So, he left it off that night.

-At around 2 a.m. on June 5, Elizabeth woke to find Mitchell standing over her.
-He hustled her out of bed, threatening to harm her if she made a sound, ordered her to put her shoes on and walked her out of the bedroom.
+At around 2 a.m., Smart woke to find Mitchell standing over her.
+He hustled her out of bed, threatening to harm her if she made a sound, ordered her to put on her shoes and walked her out of the bedroom.

 Mary Katherine heard it all.
 She and her sister were sleeping in the same bed and she had woken up as well.
-Pretending to be a asleep, she heard the man threaten Elizabeth.
+Pretending to be asleep, she heard the man threaten Elizabeth.
 She later told police she got out of bed and went toward her parents' room as soon as she felt they were no longer in the hallway, but then she spotted the man and ran back into the bedroom, where she hid for two hours, scared he was still in the house.
-She finally told her parents at around 4 a.m.
-She said the man had a gun.
+She finally told her parents at around 4 a.m. that Elizabeth had been taken by a man with a gun.

-Lois and Ed searched all over the house first, hoping that when Mary Katherine came to them and announced, "Elizabeth is gone," the child had just had a nightmare and Elizabeth had gone to sleep elsewhere.
+Lois and Ed searched all over the house first, hoping that when Mary Katherine came to them and announced, "Elizabeth is gone," that she had just had a nightmare and the 14-year-old had fallen asleep elsewhere.

 Standing in the kitchen, Lois noticed the window.
 She had left a window open to air out the kitchen the night before after burning some food, and she saw that the screen had been cut.

-"I was hysterical, and I was—we were yelling," Lois Smart would recall later.
+"I was hysterical, and I was—we were yelling," the mother of six would recall later.
 "I was yelling for Ed, 'Call the police!
 Call the police!'
 It's a horrible, horrible feeling."

 Despite Mary Katherine's account, police still had to investigate the possibility of a domestic incident, or that Elizabeth had run away.
 Ed Smart was given a polygraph test, the questioning of parents in such cases a not-uncommon occurrence, a few days after Elizabeth disappeared.